alexandru/alexn.org/_links/2023-08-31-continuations-under-the-covers.md

   - JVM
   - Video
   - YouTube
-social_description: "Ron Pressley tells the tale of how continuations were implemented and optimized in Project Loom."
+social_description: "Ron Pressler tells the tale of how continuations were implemented and optimized in Project Loom."
 ---